GottAuf/home-siem-lab/docs/05-wazuh-deployment.md

 The Indexer is responsible for:

-* Storing security events
+* Indexing security events
-* Indexing alerts
+* Event storage
-* Performing searches
+* Fast searching
 * Providing data for dashboards

 ---